Losing money stinks.

 Both bonds have a five-year holding period.
 If a U.S. savings bond is redeemed early, a penalty of three months’ interest is charged.

 U.S. savings bonds come with little to no risk.
 They also come with little to almost no return.

 Bank CDs are almost always loss-proof since they’re as much a deposit as they are an investment.

 With a CD, the bank promises to pay you a set rate of interest over a specified term if you leave the CD intact until the term ends.

 Some savings accounts pay higher rates of interest than some CDs, but those so-called high-yield CD accounts typically require a large deposit.

 If you remove funds from a CD early, you’ll usually lose some of the interest you earned.
-Some banks also hit you with a loss of principal as well, so it’s important to read the rules before you open a CD.
+Some banks also hit you with a loss of principal as well, so it’s important to read the rules and check rates before you open a CD.